 ORANGE-COLORED FUR

-Begin burning over the colored fur on the head using the shader of your choice.
-Then do your best to burn uniformly over the areas that the orange fur is found.
+Begin burning over the colored fur on the body using the shader of your choice.

-Adjust the heat on your burner to the point where you get a dark tan to very light brown burn result.
-The lower heat setting will keep the pen tip from getting super-hot and this will make it easier to control the burn strokes.
+One more thing, make sure you’re not burning at too high of a heat.
+Adjust the heat on your burner to the point where you get a dark tan to very light brown burn results.
+A lower heat setting will help keep the pen tip from getting super-hot, and this will make it easier to control the burn strokes.

 If you are having difficulty getting uniform burn strokes, I suggest turning down the heat on your burner.
 I’ve found that burning at too high of a heat causes a lot of problems especially when you are first learning pyrography.
 Also, burn the strokes in the direction the fur grows.
 That way if the color isn’t uniform the burn strokes will look like fur.

-Do not worry about shadows or contouring.
-Instead, do your best to apply uniform color to the orange areas of the face.
+Do not worry about shadows or contouring; this is a beginner jaguar.
+Instead, do your best to apply uniform color to the orange areas on the body.

 When you work along edges keep your pen tip in optimal position.
 This means that the edge of the pen tip is on the inside edge of the shape.
 The rest of the pen tip is angled over the shape you are burning in.

-In this photo I’m working on the neck adjacent to the ear.
-I don’t want to burn over the ear, so I’ve got the edge of the pen tip on the outer edge of the ear.
-Rest of the pen tip or the body of the pen tip is angle over the neck.
-This means that only the neck gets burned on.
+In this photo I’m working along the upper edge of the body.
+I don’t want to burn over the background.
+I’ve got the edge of the pen tip on the outer edge of the body.
+Rest of the pen tip or the body of the pen tip is angle over the body – not the background.
+This helps ensures that only the body gets burned on.
 Optimal position is what helps ensure your edges are crisp and clean.

 Pay attention when working on the sides of the jaguar as the lower portion transitions to white fur.
 I marked the transition with a dotted or dashed line on the pattern.